-To get the answer I called on Dr. Barbara Sturm, who tells me, “Simply misting water on the face would cause osmosis that would dehydrate skin.
+To get the answer I called on Sturm, who tells me, “Simply misting water on the face would cause osmosis that would dehydrate the skin.
 My face mist contains hyaluronic acid, a potent humectant that is an essential weapon against transdermal water loss, since it helps bind existing water into the skin cells so it can't evaporate.”

 O'Donnell is on the same page when it comes to alcohols but says that while “propylene glycol is also a fatty alcohol, it can be irritating."
 She notes that at Bronty they choose to avoid alcohols completely to be on the safe side.
 “We also stay clear of all nasties including synthetic fragrances and chemicals, which are quite common in mists," she notes.
 "These can lead to skin reactions like contact dermatitis, and not just on sensitive skin."

 O'Donnell says that facial mists are massively underrated.
 "If you look at countries such as Korea, they are obsessed with them," she notes.
-"On a daily basis, mists with hyaluronic acid and the right antioxidants help protect your skin from pollutants that can cause skin to break down and begin to age.
+"On a daily basis, mists with hyaluronic acid and the right antioxidants help protect your skin from pollutants that can cause the skin to break down and begin to age.
 They are also beneficial to all skin types, from sensitive to oily."

 Mists can also help supercharge your skincare routine, according to Rouleau.
 “Water-based mists play an excellent supporting role when it comes to delivering active ingredients into the skin," she says.
-"When the skin is damp from using a mist or toner, the water can act as a carrier to help a serum applied afterwards absorb further within the skin."
+"When the skin is damp from using a mist or toner, the water can act as a carrier to help a serum applied afterward absorb further within the skin."

 "The thought is that skin is more permeable when it’s damp, so ideally everyone should use a mist or toner after cleansing and then follow it with a serum," she says.
-"However, if active ingredients are in a mist and you skip the serum, yes, they can be delivered into the skin quickly so you’ll still get benefit."
+"However, if active ingredients are in a mist and you skip the serum, yes, they can be delivered into the skin quickly so you’ll still get benefits."

 While face mists can deliver actives into the skin, you need to lock that mist in.
 “Be sure to follow [your mist] immediately with moisturizer since you don’t want the mist and the ingredients used in it to evaporate,” explains Rouleau.
 “The reason for this is that many mists don’t have occlusive ingredients to hold the ingredients from the mist into the skin, so if it’s misted on the skin and not sealed in with anything, it can evaporate quickly.
-Since water attracts water, when you spray the skin, it draws water from skin’s deepest layers and evaporates into the dry air.
+Since water attracts water, when you spray the skin, it draws water from the skin’s deepest layers and evaporates into the dry air.
 The result can be even drier skin.”

 So, aside from the occasional makeup refresh or pick-me-up, you might want to avoid going overboard on misting moments throughout the day.